 We have all been there before; you open up your fridge, grab a container of milk, check out the date and see that it is a few days past due.
 You smell it, and it smells fine, but you’re so worried that the milk will make you sick that you dump the half that is left down the drain.
 So sad to see it go, but you decided that it wasn’t worth the risk.

-Well, what is I told you that these dates placed on products you buy do not always indicate that the item has gone bad!
+Well, what if we told you that these dates placed on products you buy do not always indicate that the item has gone bad?
 Crazy, we know, but in reality expiration dates do not always indicate that the food had spoiled.
 Rather, it is a date that has been placed on the item by the manufacturer as the best estimate of when a product will be at its peak freshness.
-In fact, some foods can still be consumed well past the date on the item.
-I am talking days, weeks, and even months after the expiration date!
+In fact, some foods can still be consumed well past the date on the item- days, weeks, and even months later!

 If the date reads “Best Before (insert date)”

 - This label reads more for quality of food rather than food safety.
 The date placed on this product is basically just a recommendation by the brand of when the food will be at its very best, as long as proper storage has been taken.
 You can TOTALLY enjoy the food after the date has passed, it just may not be as high of quality as it was when you first purchased.
 Similar verbiage may include “best before”, “use by”, “enjoy by”, or “best if used by.”

 When the package reads “Sell By (insert date)”

 - Sell by labels are basically there for the store staff and you should not worry too much about these.
 These labels are there to preserve freshness and quality, and are seen a lot on baked goods and prepackaged deli items.
 These products are completely safe for consumption well after the date!
 So, enjoy!

 If you are concerned about food safety, the best course of action is to watch the temperature of your food.
 Always beware of the danger zone!